verbal-autopsy-software/pyCrossVA/Readme.rst

 One component of moving to a production version will be to offer additional mapping files to support more output formats.
-The package currently supports mapping to the InterVA4 and InsillicoVA format.
+The package currently supports mapping to the InterVA4 and InSilicoVA format.

 The following is a list of
 additional outputs for other algorithms to be supported in future versions: